-Welcome to our local news provider map.
+Welcome to our local news provider map, released in April 2020.
 This is our inaugural effort to map the local news providers serving New Jersey.
 We hope this map and its attendant search function will be useful to many audiences, including funders, academics, and the general population who want to discover local news providers near them.
 Please note that any changes since early 2020 are not reflected here (see below to let us know of any updates).

 CLICK HERE TO LEARN ABOUT THE MAP

 The map has several layers.
 The first two show the number of providers serving each municipality.
 “Total outlet count” includes broadcast outlets, while the next layer, “Local news originators,” shows only newspapers, digital-first/digital-native outlets, and a handful of public broadcast stations.
 The pop-up box for each municipality lists the outlets and shows the count of outlets by medium.

 The purpose of the “Local news originators” layer is to highlight those outlets that are most likely to produce original local news – the stories which then circulate through an ecosystem by means of radio, television, and social media.
 The patterns in the Local news originators layer mirror roughly the “Median household income” layer, and the “Population density” layer – something we’ll discuss in detail in the forthcoming paper based on this data.

 The municipalities with the higher numbers when the number of local news originators is weighted for population (layer “Local news originators per 10k population”) and income (layer “Local news originators per 10k income”) are those that have a density of outlets relative to those two measures.
 Again, we will dig into this further in the forthcoming paper.